adobe/aem-test-samples/ui-selenium-webdriver/README.md

 1. Commit and push the changes.

-During the next pipeline execution, Cloud Manager will use the Cypress tests.
+During the next pipeline execution, Cloud Manager will use the Java Selenium tests.